CloudSecurityAlliance/AI-Prompting/utilities/architecture-overview.md

 We need to rate limit our summarizations to 1 client, and in general 10,000 tokens/minute.

 We also need to rate limit postings to Wordpress since TaxoPress runs which uses OpenAI.

+## Long term Automation

+Zapier doesn't support rate limiting easily or locking. n8n sort of does.

+One option would be to kick the automation off at a safe interval like every 5 minutes using a crontab/webhook.
+This would be a max is 288 items a day which should be plenty.

 ## Summarization